With Valentine’s day approaching, I’m breaking today a series of plant based clean eating recipes I’ve published over the last couple of months.

 - I never enjoyed cooking with meat.

-- My hubby and me used to eat fish or seafood (like the honey garlic shrimp) on Fridays as it is an excellent source for the so important Omega 3 fatty acids.
+- My hubby and me used to eat fish or seafood (like the honey garlic shrimp) on Fridays.
+We know it is an excellent source for the so important Omega 3 fatty acids.
+On the other hand there is the risk of eating too much mercury.
 Nowadays we often eat plant based, even on our former traditional “Fish Fridays”.

 At social occasions I have no dietary restrictions, although I prefer plant based meals if I have the choice.

 I know that many of my readers are transitioning towards a clean and plant based nutrition.
 Often they are struggling as their partners and kids are partly still eating animal products.

 This almost “festive” honey garlic shrimp is an easy recipe you can whip up together combining the best of a plant based nutrition with a delicious component for seafood lovers.
 On top of that it is super simple to prepare.
 Enjoy!